 Teaching pack PDFs

-Use this WAGOLL extract and accompanying resource pack to help teach your pupils how they can use language and style to create a captivating atmosphere in their writing.
+Use this WAGOLL extract and accompanying atmosphere KS2 resource pack to help teach your pupils how they can use language and style to create a captivating mood in their writing.

 Winter’s Keep by Tamsin Mori (£7.99, UCLAN Publishing) is available now.

 Help pupils understand how to create engaging characters, captivating atmospheres and suspenseful situations with our collection of free WAGOLL resource packs for primary.